orionrobots/orionrobots.github.io/wiki/building_a_battle_robot.md

 <p>By the end of this phase - you should have no loose ends, and every phase of your build should be clear.
 </p>
 <h2  id="Components_you_should_consider">Components you should consider</h2>
 <p>Drive system - What kind of wheels or tracks you will use, how many, how big - both diameter, tread width and tread depth.
 You need to make sure you can get enough traction - style is a factor, as well as clearance (more on that later).
 Also - don't go overboard - can you really build link tread for a tracked system? in the time allotted?
-Wheelchair, go-kart and lawnmower wheels make good salvage for this, or in ant weights - <a class="wiki" href="/wiki/lego.html" title="The best known construction toy">Lego</a> wheels are great.
+Wheelchair, go-kart and lawnmower wheels make good salvage for this, or in ant weights - <a href="/wiki/lego.html" title="The best known construction toy">Lego</a> wheels are great.
 Don't try to work without tyres - otherwise you will have bad acceleration, bad steering and little pushing power.
 For tracks - you may be able to find some (good luck), but it is more likely you will have to build them.
 Consider well hinged links, with rubber (or leather if that is easier to get) boots across them to give traction.
 Metal plates alone have very little traction.
 Leather or rubber is easier to tool - if you want to give some character by putting a decal on every 9th tread or something.
 </p>
 <p>Drive power - On a large robot, you are probably going to use wheelchair motors or lawnmower motors.
 Make sure you have enough power to drive those- they are pretty high consumers.
 Next you have drill and jigsaw motors- which are both quite high-torque motors, and may conveniently coe with their own battery packs.
 On the ant weight, you could salvage basic DC motors from tooth-brushes and kids toys, or you could use converted/hacked servos - which means you get your PWM speed controller built in, and can probably lug it straight into your RC unit.
 </p>
 <p>What gearing or chain mechanisms are you gonna use?
-Bicycles and motorbikes can supply chains for larger bots, <a class="wiki" href="/wiki/lego.html" title="The best known construction toy">Lego</a> for small ones.
+Bicycles and motorbikes can supply chains for larger bots, <a href="/wiki/lego.html" title="The best known construction toy">Lego</a> for small ones.
 What about gears?
-Again use car and bike scrap for huge gears, or <a class="wiki" href="/wiki/lego.html" title="The best known construction toy">Lego</a> for very small ones.
+Again use car and bike scrap for huge gears, or <a href="/wiki/lego.html" title="The best known construction toy">Lego</a> for very small ones.
 </p>
 <p>Chassis and armour - for a large robot, sheet metal, mixed with cuts from car chassis makes for a sturdy and heavyweight design.
 Aluminium is slightly lighter, but more expensive, and less likely to be found in scrap, as are the hi-tech materials like polycarbonate.
 For ant-weights, you may still use very thin sheet metal, as well as plasticard and balsa wood for the non-impact areas.
 Try to get a frame work to hold the drive, weapon and control systems, leaving the outside for shelling with an armoured layer.
 Things like double skinned armour, or multi-material can be very effective.
 I have heard of leather armoured backed with a metal grid before - it was pretty effective - but had a weakness to piercing if you got in between the grid bars.
 <br/>Make sure your chassis and drive design takes into account ground clearance - to little, and you will scrape and drag - making steering a nightmare, too much - and you are easy prey for the flipping wedges.
 </p>
 <p>Control systems - First you need an RC system, you might be able to yank one from a kids RC toy, but these are generally only two channel - and you may need more than one of them(on slightly different wavelengths).
 You could buy a system - but they are not cheap - however - they would be more reliable, and should be easier to interface than salvaged ones.
 </p>
-<p>The RC controller alone may not have enough juice for large motors, and generally output <a class="wiki" href="/wiki/servo_motor.html" title="A motor with built in positioning control - easily interfaced with digital systems">Servo motor</a> <a class="wiki" href="/wiki/pwm.html" title="Pulse Width Modulation">PWM</a> signals.
+<p>The RC controller alone may not have enough juice for large motors, and generally output <a href="/wiki/servo_motor.html" title="A motor with built in positioning control - easily interfaced with digital systems">Servo motor</a> <a href="/wiki/pwm.html" title="Pulse Width Modulation">PWM</a> signals.
 You will need speed controllers to interface those to the motors.
 </p>
 <p>Don't forget batteries- these are going to be your main weight source, and also cna be a pain - so make sure you can replace them easily and that you are ble to get backup packs to an event.
 If you design, or use a really obscure battery system - you will find yourself in dire straights.
 Normally - you would use rechargeable packs, and you might get away with a couple of packs from cordless electric screwdrivers/drills. in smaller robots - you are probably going to use a 9v battery, but consider some mobile phone and PDA batteries might be suitable.
 </p>